alidanapour/chip8_emulator/Product_Document.md

 **Release 2**

 - Emulator
-    - ROM loading:
+    - ROM loading: **KARAN TODO**
     - Keyboard input: The 16-key keyboard used for input will be mapped to the computer keyboard and will also be displayed on the web page according to the following mapping:

     1	2	3	C  ------>		1	2	3	4 <br>
     4	5	6	D  ------>	    Q	W	E	R <br>
     7	8	9	E  ------>		A	S	D	F <br>
     A	0	B	F  ------>		Z	X	C	V <br>
-    - Sound/Delay timer:
+    - Sound/Delay timer: **KARAN TODO**

-- Visualizer: Stop, Continue, Step forward, Step Backward, Display of register, memory, and instructions while a program is being executed.
+- Visualizer: While a chip 8 program is executing, the program will show all current values being stored in memory and in each register.
+The current running instruction is highlighted.
+User can also stop the program, step forward or step backward one instruction at a time, and continue running the program.
-- Game 1 Complete: Fully functioning game
+- Game 1 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.
-- Game 2 Prototype: Helibird
+- Game 2 Prototype: `Helibird`

 ## Risk analysis